the-turing-way/the-turing-way/book/website/remote_events/01/activity-types.md

 ### Requirements

-Usually poster sessions are a good way for early career researchers to present their work and become comfortable with their community although researchers of any career stage should publish posters.
+Usually poster sessions are a good way for early career researchers to present their work and become comfortable with their community, although researchers of any career stage should publish posters.
 Often a conference will give a call for posters and an abstract for the content of the poster will be provided for review.
 The conference will provide a format which is often one page of A1 paper.
 At some conferences the poster or the abstract will count as a publication and be included in the proceedings.
 It is common for the conference organisers to place the poster session in an area where there is a high footfall so that the posters are seen by a large proportion of those who attend the conference.
 It is becoming popular to give the authors one minute to present the information in their poster to the conference.

-But for online events the social elements of psoter session are much more difficult to recreate.
+But for online events the social elements of a poster session are much more difficult to recreate.
 It is especially difficult to locate the posters somewhere with a hgih foot fall as the conference atendees do not walk and providing a gallery of rotating images does not mimic browsing or riffling and does not allow the author to connect with the audience.

 ### Solutions